-Entries must be submitted to the Regional Historian and to Vickie Grant at ASHRAE (vgrant@ashrae.org) approximately 60 days prior to the CRC.
-An original copy preferably in electronic format, must be submitted.
-The Regional Historian will submit his/her recommendations to the DRC approximately 45 days prior to the CRC.
+Entries need to be submitted to the Regional Historian and to Vickie Grant at ASHRAE (vgrant@ashrae.org) and to the staff liaison along with the submittal form approximately 60 days prior to the CRC.
+The submittal must be in electronic format.
 The Regional Historian must contact Society headquarters 30 days before the CRC in order for the certificates and ribbons to be sent prior to the CRC.
-The electronic submittal may be mailed to Vickie Grant at ASHRAE 1791 Tullie Circle, N.E.
+The electronic submittal may be emailed or mailed to Vickie Grant at ASHRAE 1791 Tullie Circle, N.E.
 Atlanta, Ga.
-30329 and can be a CD or USB drive.
+30329 and can be a CD or USB drive or as an attachment to an email.